Zyberg/LHCb-open-data-analysis/z0-mu/README.md

 # Z boson decay into two muons analysis
 Detailed description of the analysis and theoretical background can be found in the latex generated `.pdf` file under `/analysis`.

+## To do list

+- [ ] Have a somewhat decent theoretical understanding of the processes that are happening in the specific decay.

+- [ ] Create an event loop file to access some variables.
+- [ ] Compute the invariant mass of the two leading leptons in the event and plot it.
+Also: $p_z = p_T sinh(\nu)$ - evaluate it's dependency on the polar angle $\theta$ and then rewrite as a function of pseudorapidity $\nu$.
+- [ ] Compare invariant mass calculation with TLorentzVector results

+- [ ] Create a "cut flow" histogram.
+With these cuts, if possible (taken from ATLAS, adapt): weights, trigger, GRL, vertex, 2 Lepton, PDGID, charge, $p_T$ cut, isolation, tight ID, Z mass.
+- [ ] Choose a reasonable selection and process all the data sources with it.

+- [ ] Fit Z mass to Gauss and Breit-Widgner line shapes.
+- [ ] Try to compare results with (PDG)[https://pdg.lbl.gov/]

+If possible:
+- [ ] Use tag-and-probe method to determine the detection efficiency for _tight electrons_ in data as function of $p_T$.

 ## Data Sources